pietropea/having-fun/README.md

 ### Git commit messages
 Git commit are following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 Since a pre-commit hook is installed, ensure that you always commit from the project directory and the `python virtual env` is active.
-A light-weight `venv` is created also in the root folder, for case in which only the UI is developed.
+A light-weight `venv` is available in the `root` folder, for case in which only the UI is developed.

 Once the project is bootstrap, you can activate from the project root using:

 ```